It’s ok if you’re wrong

 Without guidance, people fall, but with many counselors there is deliverance.
 Proverbs 11:14

-But then came 2016 and Donald Trump and all of that assuredness flew out the window!
+But then came 2016 and Donald Trump, and all of that assuredness about Christian unity flew out the window!
 Actually, for some it may have started prior to Trump.
 Whenever it started, now things are complicated.
-Now decisions are messy and, along with it, the unity that we once had appears to be all but gone.
+Now decisions are messy and, along with it, Christian unity that we once had appears to be all but gone.

 Never-Trump evangelicals accuse Pro-Trump and even Reluctant-Trump evangelicals of being motivated by fear and/or hatred to vote for a man who has no moral bearing.
 Or being idolaters who would sell out their moral credibility to push for an agenda.